Sujal196/Sales-Dashboard/README.md

-## Sales Analytics Dashboard (Power BI)
+## Sales-Dashboard

-### Dashboard Link

-*(To be updated after Power BI Service publication)*
+### Dashboard Link : *(To be updated after Power BI Service publication)*

----

-## 1. Business Objective

-The **Sales Analytics Dashboard** is designed to provide senior management and business stakeholders with a consolidated, interactive view of sales performance across products, cities, promotions, and time periods.
-The primary goal of this dashboard is to enable **data-driven decision-making** by identifying revenue drivers, profit leakages, customer demand patterns, and promotional effectiveness.

-This report supports strategic planning, operational monitoring, and performance evaluation by answering key business questions such as:

-* Which products and cities are driving the highest and lowest sales and profit?
-* How are sales trending over time across different granularities?
-* What is the relationship between sales volume and profitability?
-* How effective are discounts and promotions in driving net sales?

----
+## Problem Statement

+This dashboard helps the organization understand its sales performance, profitability and customer demand patterns across products, cities and promotional categories.
+It enables business stakeholders to identify top and bottom performing products, evaluate the impact of discounts and promotions and track sales trends over time to support informed strategic and operational decisions.

+Through key performance indicators such as total sales, net sales, total units sold, total orders and total profit, decision-makers gain a consolidated view of overall business health.
+Additionally, by analyzing the relationship between sales and profit, the organization can identify margin leakages caused by excessive discounting or inefficient pricing strategies.

+Since profitability does not always grow proportionally with sales, this dashboard highlights such gaps and enables corrective actions through product rationalization, promotion optimization and regional performance analysis.

-## 2. Dataset Overview
+## Dataset Overview

 The dataset contains transactional sales data with attributes including: